 Author: Eddie Obeng

 Have you ever imagined what will happen if we combine physical experiment with making a business?
 We have a lot of reactions, a lot of everyday situations that works both in our lives and in sales and marketing.
 And Mr. Obeng proves it with his speech.
 He explains how the world that we knew 15-20 years earlier doesn’t exist anymore and how it changes every day now.
 If you want to achieve the success you have to keep up with changes and embrace them.
-Energetic and passionate presentation about how the faster exchange of information has changed the business world.
+An energetic and passionate presentation about how the faster exchange of information has changed the business world.
 Useful and important knowledge for sales specialists.

 13. 5 ways to kill your dreams